clij/clij.github.io/clincubator/installation.md

 ![Image](images/installation.png)

 * Click on "Close"
-* Click on "Apply Chanes"
+* Click on "Apply Changes"
 * Restart Fiji

 Installation was successful if you find the CLIncubator starting point button in Fijis tool bar: